Injecting Hierarchy with U-Net Transformers: Discussion

 \subsection{Overall Findings}

-Our proposed model outperforms the vanilla Transformer in the dialogue and machine translation domains.
-The conducted ablation study reveals that both the hierarchical structure and the local connectivity provided by convolutions aid in the performance of the U-Net model.
+Our proposed model outperforms the vanilla Transformer on the conversational dialogue tasks.
+The ablation study suggests that both the hierarchical structure and the local connectivity provided by convolutions aid in performance of the U-Net model.
 We provide evidence that combining the U-Net and Transformer architectures produces a model that better handles high-level abstraction and local dependencies.
+While the impact of hierarchy in the U-Net structure remains a difficult quality to evaluate, there are a number of indicators that hierarchy contributes to model performance.
+Table \ref{table:pearson} shows the correlation between the test loss value and the conversation history length, computed over all examples.

+The vanilla Transformer shows a stronger positive Pearson correlation between history length and test loss.
+This indicates that as history length increases, test loss increases proportionally faster for the vanilla Transformer (Pearson correlation is normalized for loss magnitude).
+We speculate that the U-Net is better able to utilize the conversation history, due to its top-down compressed structure of the input conversation which may scale better to longer sequences.
+Even though the correlation is 16\% larger for the vanilla Transformer, the overall correlation of both models is relatively weak overall, indicating there is not a strong dependence on sequence length to begin with.

-In future work, it would be interesting to apply the U-Net encoder architecture to improve BERT performance on the unsupervised training task.
-These additional U-Net layers could help the model store high-level information about the input sequence for use in predicting missing tokens, while also potentially allowing gradients to propagate easier with U-Net skip connections.
-We also observe that the decoder was not modified in producing the U-Net encoder representations.
+In future work, it would be interesting to apply the U-Net encoder architecture to unsupervised training task in BERT.
+The additional U-Net layers could help the model store high-level information about the input sequence for use in predicting missing tokens, while also potentially allowing gradients to propagate easier with U-Net skip connections.
+We also note that the decoder was not modified in producing the U-Net encoder representations.
 Future work could modify this decoder to produce abstract representations of previously produced tokens in an autoregressive manner for better language modelling.